lapesd/pioss-lb/README.md

-# PIOSS
+# PIOSS-LB

-A Parallel I/O and Storage System (PIOSS) simulation model for the analysis of load balance aspects in parallel file systems.
+A Parallel I/O and Storage System (PIOSS) simulation model for the analysis of spatial aspects of load balance in parallel file systems.

 ## Options